- How old does a child have to be to play Vienna Youth Lacrosse?

 - Pre-season help (help with administration of pre-season clinics and player assessments; help with merchandise sales at clinics and player assessments)

 - Equipment Rentals and Returns (help with equipment rentals prior to the season and/or help with rental equipment returns after the season)

-- Field preparation/operations (help with setting up home fields for games; provide assistance to the Field Maintenance manager on an 'as needed' basis)
+- Field preparation/operations (help with maintaining our inventory of lacrosse goals, including providing help moving goals to/from practice and game fields; provide assistance to the Field Maintenance manager on an 'as needed' basis)

 - Team Manager/Parent (help with team administrative duties; organize team events; assist with club and team communications as needed; coordinate Vienna Youth Lacrosse sportswear orders for team)